0xcaff/nos-stock/README.md

 nos-stock
 =========
-A collection of scripts which automates the discovery of P-Nos point frames.
+A collection of scripts which automates the discovery of P-Nos point frames in [Salomondrin] videos.
 Install dependencies before using any of these scripts.

     pip install -r requirements.txt